 Solving the Problem of Data at Risk

-On the legal front, organizations are facing continuing pressure and increased government regulations to protect information from unauthorized access, use, and disclosure.
+What are the costs of data at risk?
 The average cost per exposed record is $197 and ranges from $90 to $305.
+From a brand perspective, a security breach can reduce the value of your brand by 17%-31%.
 Worse yet, 70% of breaches are due to mistake or malicious intent by the organization’s own staff.
-From a brand perspective, a security breach can reduce the value of your brand by 17%-31%.

 The business imperatives driving these issues are:

-- Even with sophisticated security solutions organizations have a lack of tools to identify all possible privacy exposures at the time of content creation or ingestion
+- Inability to identify all possible privacy exposures at the time of content creation or ingestion

-- Lack of end user compliance to segregate content from the network and ensure that privacy data is not available for general access and protected accordingly
+- Lack of end user compliance to accurately tag and segregate content ensure that privacy data is not available for general access and protected accordingly

 - Lack of governance to enforce the tagging of confidential information by end users